-- 1.1 Interpretation In this agreement the following words and expressions have the meaning given to them below: - services the services set out in the engagement letter - the agreement these terms and the engagement letter to which they relate (including any schedules) we, us or our refers to PricewaterhouseCoopers LLP, a limited liability partnership organized under the laws of the Province of Ontario you, your the party or parties, including their - 1.2 Changes Either we or you may request a change to the services or this agreement.
+1.1 Interpretation - In this agreement, the following words and expressions have the meaning given to them below:

+services - the services set out in the engagement letter

+the agreement - these terms and the engagement letter to which they relate (including any schedules) we, us or our - refer to PricewaterhouseCoopers LLP, a limited liability partnership organized under the laws of the Province of Ontario you, your - the party or parties, including their management, to the agreement (excluding us)

+1.2 Changes - Either we or you may request a change to the services or this agreement.
 Any change will be effective only when agreed in writing.

-2 PwC firms and subcontractors
+2 PwC Firms and subcontractors